Wasted Ink Zine Distro

 Picture

-Charissa (They/Them) is a queer, disabled, and neurodivergent zine maker living in Phoenix and has published over twenty zines and contributed to fifteen more.
-Charissa is the wizard behind Wasted Ink Zine Distro; a zine store, library, and resource center at Nurture House in Downtown Phoenix. @charissalucille @wastedinkzinedistro
+Charissa (they/them) is a queer, disabled, and neurodivergent zine maker and multi media artist currently quilting who has published over twenty zines and contributed to fifteen more.
+Charissa is the wizard behind Wasted Ink Zine Distro; a zine store, library, and resource center at Nurture House in Downtown Phoenix, and a community print studio called Paper Jam + Print.

 PZF History